-Participants must stay at least six feet apart throughout the activity.
+Participants including faculty and staff must stay at least six feet apart throughout the activity.
 Use visual physical distancing cues: place tables, chairs, traffic cones, or other objects at least six feet apart to help participants judge distance.

-- Mark the ground/floor with tape marks or arrows to remind participants where to stand or what direction of travel. - There should be one-way directional flow between stations so people do not meet during the transition from one station to the next. - At the registration station, consider using two tables placed together to provide six feet of space between participants and staff. - Per CDC guidelines, members of the same household can be grouped together.
+- Mark the ground/floor with tape marks or arrows to remind participants where to stand or what direction of travel. - There should be one-way directional flow between stations so people do not meet during the transition from one station to the next. - At the registration station, consider using two tables placed together to provide six feet of space between participants and staff. - Per CDC guidelines, participants from the same household can be grouped together.